sgibson91/cross-stitch-carpentry/README.md

-# Let's start cross stich
+# How to Cross Stitch

 This repository contains chapters on cross stitching, primarily written by Dr. Sarah Gibson.